Sound-Linux-More/bjxa/bjxa.1.rst

-It is a replacement for the **xa.exe** program that was shipped with BandJAM with a license allowing to use it for free of charge projects but its source code is unavailable and the Windows executable only exists for 32 bit x86 systems.
+It is a replacement for the **xa.exe** program that was shipped with BandJAM with a license allowing to use it for free of charge projects but its source code is unavailable and the Windows executable only exists for 32 bits x86 systems.

 SYNOPSIS